 Along with your diet, extra pounds can raise uric acid levels.
 Fat cells make more uric acid than muscle cells.
 Additionally, carrying extra pounds makes it harder for your kidneys to filter out uric acid.
 Losing weight too quickly can also affect levels.

 If you’re overweight, it’s best to avoid fad diets and crash dieting.
-Talk to a nutritionist about a healthy diet and weight loss plan that you can stick to.
+Talk to a nutritionist about a healthy diet and weight loss plan that you can follow.
 Your doctor can recommend a healthy weight goal for your body type.

 Have your blood sugar level checked when you visit your doctor.
-This is important even if you don’t have diabetes.
+This is important even if you don’t have diabetes mellitus.

 Adults with type 2 diabetes may have too much insulin in their bloodstream.
 This hormone is necessary to move sugar from your blood into your cells where it can power every bodily function.
 However, too much insulin leads to excess uric acid in the body, as well as weight gain.